 os.path.isdir(name)returns True if the name is an existing directory, False otherwise.

-very useful in any kind of text processing application and every programmer should
+they are very useful in any kind of text processing application and

 A regular expression is a pattern specified in a special language where